What is SDWAN and Which One is Right for Your Business?

 - May require customer to pay for additional functionality

-- Lacks connectivity to majority of cloud/SaaS services
+- May lack connectivity to some cloud/SaaS services

 - May not include WAN optimization